yovitus/lost-diary/README.md

 ## Deployment

-This project can be easily deployed to Vercel or any other Next.js-compatible hosting service.
+This project is deployed to and hosted on Vercel [lost-diary.vercel.app](https://lost-diary.vercel.app)

 ## License